Renormalizing one-point probability distribution function for cosmological counts in cells: Counterterm prefactor and its relation to correlators

 The EFT approach to LSS suggests to focus on the evolution and statistics of long-wavelength perturbations in the quasi-linear regime, while ``integrating out'' short non-linear modes.
 The effect of the latter is then encapsulated into an effective stress tensor that must be added to the r.h.s. of the Euler equation (\ref{EP2}) for long modes.
 Application of this strategy to the PDF means restricting the integral in Eq.~(\ref{w0}) to modes with $k<k_{\rm cut}$, where $k_{\rm cut}$ is some cutoff scale, simultaneously modifying the map $\bar\delta_W[\delta_L]$.
 In practice, it is conventional to remove the cutoff by sending $k_{\rm cut}\to \infty$.
 Still, the effective stress tensor and hence the modification of the map with respect to the pure fluid picture persists even in this limit and results in a {\it counterterm} contribution.
 By assumption, the latter is an one-loop effect and in the perturbative power counting is proportional to the coupling $g^2$.
 Thus, we write,\footnote{We are going to see that $\bar\delta_W^\ctr$ can have an additional weak dependence on $g$.} \be \bar\delta_W[\delta_L]=\bar\delta_W^{\rm fluid}[\delta_L] +g^2\bar\delta_W^{\rm ctr}[\delta_L]\;, \ee where the first term is the pure fluid contribution given by solving the sourceless Euler--Poisson system (\ref{EP}), and the second term is the counterterm due to the stress tensor of short modes.

 Since the counterterm is $\mathcal{O}(g^2)$, it does not affect the saddle-point solution.
 At one-loop level its contribution is simply given by evaluating $\bar\delta_W^{\rm ctr}$ on the saddle point and leads to a multiplicative renormalization of the aspherical prefactor, \be \Apr={\cal A}^{\rm ctr}\cdot \Apr^{\rm fluid}\;, \ee where $\Apr^{\rm fluid}$ is given by the product of determinants (\ref{prefl>0}) computed within the fluid approximation, and \be \Actr=\exp[-\hat\lambda\bar\delta_W^\ctr[\hat\delta_L]] \ee is the {\it counterterm prefactor}.
 To get an idea of its magnitude, we divide the aspherical prefactor extracted from N-body simulations by the computed value of $\Apr^{\rm fluid}$.
 The result is shown in Fig.~\ref{fig:Actr_sim}.
 We observe that $\Actr$ varies from $1$ at $\delta_*=0$ to $\sim 0.8$ ($\sim 0.5$) at extreme under- (over-) densities.
 In other words, it represents a moderate, but significant correction to the ideal fluid approximation.
-Our main goal is to develop a computation of $\Actr$ as function of the density contrast $\delta_*$.
+We want to develop an algorithm for computing $\Actr$ as function of the density contrast $\delta_*$, the cell radius $r_*$ and redshift $z$.
 This task for arbitrary $\delta_*$ will be addressed in the next section.
 Presently, we focus on the vicinity of the point $\delta_*=0$ and establish the relation between the Taylor expansion of $\ln[\Actr(\delta_*)]$ and the counterterms in the correlation functions.